mattmccray/flipbook.js/readme.md

 ## Things Coming Sooner Than Version 2

+- Support for reading images inside the div and pulling those out instead of generating img tags via the path/pages options.
 - Hash urls. (#/page/N -- allowing bookmarks or links to specific page)
-- Support for reading images inside the div and pulling those out instead of generating img tags via the path/pages options.
 - A `greedyKeys` option to always handle hotkeys even if viewer isn't focused.
 - A `stretchedZoom` option to stretch the image to fit, as best as possible, within the zoomed screen area even if it's larger than the original image size.
 - A `beginReadingAt` option to start on a screen other than the first.
-- When screen count gets to a certain length, allow reading after a specific percentage of images have loaded (instead of 100%).
+- Allow reading after a specific percentage of images have loaded, instead of 100%.
+Good for really large comics.

 ## Probable Features for Version 2